unigent-software/realsensej/README.md

 realSenseJ.closePipe();
 ```

-The natrive lib is built to Linux x64 and Raspberry Pi 4 but it's easy to build it for other systems.
+The natrive lib is built for Linux x64 and Raspberry Pi 4 but it's easy to build it for other systems.